nova-pkgs/python/Doc/library/platform.rst

    Setting *terse* to true causes the function to return only the absolute minimum information needed to identify the platform.

-   .. versionchanged:: 3.8
-      On macOS, the function now uses :func:`mac_ver`, if it returns a non-empty release string, to get the macOS version rather than the darwin version.

 .. function:: processor()